Deep Hole Drilling: Easy Guide with Tips, CNC Programming, & Video

 Most tooling manufacturers regard any depth that is more than 3 or 4 times the diameter of the twist drill as a deep hole.
 There are various fancy geometries, such as parabolic flute drills, that help you to go deeper, but they will also have a limit.

-Here’s a quick table to help you what technique is best for your deep hole drilling:
+Here’s the graphic at screen scale to help you what technique is best for your deep hole drilling:

 We’ve prepared articles to help you drill down and get the full details on each of these techniques:

 Peck drilling cycles are common on most CNC machines.
 With peck drilling, the twist drill is retracted periodically some distance to facilitate chip breaking and clearing.
 There are a lot of different kinds of peck cycles, and the deeper you’re drilling the more frequently you should peck and the further the retraction.
 The most important thing to keep in mind for peck drilling is the need to avoid trapping chips at the bottom of the hole.
 If there are chips left at the bottom, they interfere with the ability of the twist drill to re-establish its “bite”, which can result in premature dulling of the drill and poor surface finish.

 When pecking, consider pausing the retraction after a very slight retract–say 0.001″.
 Left the twist drill spin for a couple of revolutions to pull the chips out of the deepest part of the hole.
 Also, never retract the tip clear of the hole if you’re going back into the hole.
 Doing so makes it easier for coolant to push chips back into the hole.